IBM/aiops-pot/docs/Instana POT/Monitoring a Cloud Native App/simulate-failure.md

 ![4XX_5XX_Analytics](images/4XX_5XX_Analytics.png)

-Now we are selecting the top group which has the most 4XX and 5XX errors.
+Next, select the top group which has the most 4XX and 5XX errors.
 Notice you did not have to type any SQL query to get to this result since Instana automatically knows the context of your troubleshooting scenario.

 ![Select_Group](images/Select_Group.png)